emancid/cyclops/INSTALL.md

 		User: admin
 		Pass: cyclops

+	NOTE: Verify apache is up ( usually service apache2 status or service httpd status )

     6. CONFIGURE CYCLOPS
     ----------------------------------------------------------------------------------------------------------

-	1. check /etc/global.cfg.template and after that rename to /etc/global.cfg
-	2. check /etc/cyclops/nodes/node.type.cfg.template and rename it to same path with template at end of file.
+	1. check /etc/cyclops/nodes/node.type.cfg.template and rename it to same path with template at end of file.
-	3. check /etc/cyclops/nodes/critical.res.cfg.template and rename it to same path without template at end of the file/
+	2. check /etc/cyclops/nodes/critical.res.cfg.template and rename it to same path without template at end of the file/
-	4. You can use a cyclops prototipe option for configurate several items of it: cyclops -y config  ## USE IT SPECIALLY FOR NODE,FAMILY,GROUP AND MONITORING ITEMS
+	3. You can use a cyclops prototipe option for configurate several items of it: cyclops -y config  ## USE IT SPECIALLY FOR NODE,FAMILY,GROUP AND MONITORING ITEMS
-	5. You have the next files for configure cyclops
+	4. You have the next files for configure cyclops

         /etc/cyclops/
                 global.cfg.template *               ## MAIN CFG ( RECOMMENDED NOT CHANGE IF NOT NECESARY) - RENAME IT TO global.cfg